KaityBadge/KaityBadge/README.md

-## Hey!
+# Hey :wave:!
 My name is Kaity, I am currently studying at The Tech Academy.

 I am enrolled in the C# and .NET Framework bootcamp and I am well on my way to graduate soon!